Persuasion with Ambiguous Receiver Preferences: Model

 \subsection{Setup and Preferences}

-There is one Sender (she) and one Receiver (he).\footnote{The presence of one Receiver with an unknown type may also be interpreted as a population of Receivers, each with a known type, with which Sender communicates publicly.} Both players share a common prior belief $F \in \Delta([0, 1])$ about the state of the world $\omega \in [0, 1]$, with $\mathbb{E}_F[\omega] = \pi \in (0, 1)$.
+There is one Sender (she) and one Receiver (he).\footnote{The presence of one Receiver with an unknown type may also be interpreted as a population of Receivers, each with a known type, with which Sender communicates publicly.} Both players share a common prior $F \in \Delta([0, 1])$ about the state of the world $\omega \in [0, 1]$, with $\mathbb{E}_F[\omega] = \pi \in (0, 1)$.
 Only Receiver knows his private type $r \in [0, 1]$, but the mean Receiver type $r^* \in (0, 1)$ is common knowledge.
-Sender considers potential Receiver type distributions $T$ in the set
+In Section \ref{sec:ext}, I describe potential relaxations of these assumptions which endow Sender with less precise information about states or Receiver types.